 A Virtual Machine is a simulation of a computer, on a computer.
 It's a great way of playing around with an OS you want to try out but you're not sure about, or for performing experiments on.

 Linux comes in different flavours or "Distributions" (aka distros).
-While it's the same kernel (core of an operating system) they can each work differently on top e.g how software gets installed, how networking works, how it looks.
-There are endless distros out there if you want, but to make things simpler we've chosen to write this guide for 2.
-These are:
+While it's the same kernel (core of an operating system) they can each work differently on top e.g. how software gets installed, how networking works, how it looks.
+There are endless distros out there if you want, but to make things simpler we've chosen to write this guide for just one: Ubuntu.